Lyminge from the south west

 The remains of the Roman fort of Portus Lemanis at Lympne, with the medieval Lympne Castle on the skyline above

-The first evidence of early Anglo-Saxon settlement in Lyminge was found in the 1880s when the railway was being built.
+The first evidence of early Anglo-Saxon settlement in Lyminge was found in 1885 when the railway was being built.
 Work on the cutting near Greenbanks revealed some pagan burials.
 More burials were found in a separate cemetery off Canterbury Road in the 1950s.
 However it was in the course of the University of Reading excavations at the end of Rectory Lane in 2010 that the first evidence of habitation from this period was found.
 Dr Gabor Thomas who led this excavation has placed this first occupation from perhaps the 480s AD and it had certainly begun by the early 6th Century.
-This was less than 100 years after the collapse of Roman rule.
+This was less than 100 years after the collapse of direct Roman rule.

 In the context of this new “Anglo-Saxon” community at Lyminge, it is reasonable to ask what “Anglo-Saxon” actually means.
 It might be thought that this is obvious, and these were people originating from parts of what is now Germany, from beyond the boundaries of what had once been the Roman Empire.
 Yet it is difficult to be certain about this.
 We cannot say even that all the people living or being buried in Lyminge at this early period were of Germanic descent since no one has yet performed analytical tests on the excavated skeletons in the cemeteries that might indicate where these people came from.
 Some probably did originate from outside the area of the Roman Empire since the method of burial suggests they were not Christian and the Romans were officially Christian.
 But this does not mean that all the people in early Lyminge came from beyond the Roman world or had recent ancestors that did.
 You can read more about this difficult question here.